SREENANDINIMALLELA/Fantasy-Adventure/detailed.md

 	* they will have healing tools with which they can heal other players (potion, herbs, etc).
 	* should be able to change healing tool at any point in the game.

 The game will also have rooms to work through.
-Each room should either have some kind of treasure (Gold, Gems) to collect or an Enemy (Troll, Orc) to defeat before moving on.
+Each room should either have some kind of treasure (Gold, Gems) to collect or an enemy (Troll, Orc) to defeat before moving on.

 ## Remember
  * Use TDD
  * Git commit regularly

 ## MVP
-1. Create an abstract class `Player`.
+1. Create an abstract class `player`.
 Each player will have a name and a number of health points.
-2. Create an abstract class for `Enemy`.
+2. Create an abstract class for `enemy`.
 Each enemy will have a number of health points and a method to take damage.
-3. Create some subclasses of `Enemy` (Troll, Orc).
+3. Create some subclasses of `enemy` (Troll, Orc).
 4. Create an interface `IWeapon` which has a method `attack`
 5. Create classes which implement the `IWeapon` interface, e.g. Sword, Club, Axe.
 	*	Each of these could have a different damage value, which affects the health of the enemy attacked.
-6. Create an abstract subclass of `Player` called `Fighter`.
+6. Create an abstract subclass of `player` called `fighter`.
 This should have an `IWeapon` and an attack method.
-7. Create some subclasses of `Fighter` - `Barbarian`, `Dwarf`, `Knight`.
+7. Create some subclasses of `fighter` - `Barbarian`, `Dwarf`, `Knight`.
 	 * Each will have a weapon of type `IWeapon`, which they can change as the game goes on i.e. a Dwarf might swap an Axe for a Club.
 	 * Add methods, properties specific to each
 8. Create an interface `ISpell` which has a method `cast`